Italy in Ellis County, Texas — The American South (West South Central)

 Erected 1936 by State of Texas.
 (Marker Number 7153.)

 Location.
 32° 11.077′ N, 96° 52.985′ W. Marker is in Italy, Texas, in Ellis County.
-Marker is at the intersection of West Main Street (State Highway 34) and Couch Street, on the right when traveling west on West Main Street.
-Touch for map.
+Marker is at the intersection of West Main Street (State Highway 34) and Couch Street, on the right when traveling west on West Touch for map.
 Marker is in this post office area: Italy TX 76651, United States of America.
+Touch for directions.

 Also see . . .
 Tarrant, Edward H. from the Handbook of Texas Online (Submitted on May 12, 2018, by Larry D. Moore of Del Valle, Texas.)

 Credits.
 This page was last revised on May 12, 2018.
-This page originally submitted on May 12, 2018, by Larry D. Moore of Del Valle, Texas.
-This page has been viewed 66 times since then and 5 times this year.
+It was originally submitted on May 12, 2018, by Larry D. Moore of Del Valle, Texas.
+This page has been viewed 124 times since then and 28 times this year.
 Photos: 1, 2. submitted on May 12, 2018, by Larry D. Moore of Del Valle, Texas. • Bernard Fisher was the editor who published this page.